On the classical limit of quantum mechanics, fundamental graininess and chaos: compatibility of chaos with the correspondence principle: The classical statistical limit

 \section{The classical statistical limit}

 In order to obtain the classical statistical limit, it is necessary to compute the Wigner transformation of observables and states.
-For simplicity and symmetry we will consider all the variables $(\omega ,p_{iI})$ \ continuous in this section
+For simplicity and symmetry we will consider all the variables $(\omega ,p_{iI})$ continuous in this section.
+If we do this substitution, Eq. (\ref{3.29}), reads